richbl/distributed-motion-surveillance/INSTALL.md

 	    ############################################################
 	    # Daemon
 	    ############################################################

 	    # Start in daemon (background) mode and release terminal (default: off)
 	    daemon on

 ### 3. Download and Install the DMS Package
 #### Server Installation
-The server component of **DMS**, MotionServer, is centrally responsible for the logic of enabling/disabling the video surveillance system (determining when to start/stop the [Motion](https://motion-project.github.io/)  software package on each client endpoint).
-Note, however, that MotionServer does not have any direct dependencies on the [Motion](https://motion-project.github.io/) sofware program.
+The server component of **DMS**, DMSServer, is centrally responsible for the logic of enabling/disabling the video surveillance system (determining when to start/stop the [Motion](https://motion-project.github.io/)  software package on each client endpoint).
+Note, however, that DMSServer does not have any direct dependencies on the [Motion](https://motion-project.github.io/) sofware program.

- 1. Download the repository zip file from the [DMS repository](https://github.com/richbl/distributed-motion-surveillance) and unzip into a temporary folder
+ 1. Download the repository zip file from the [DMS release repository](https://github.com/richbl/distributed-motion-surveillance/releases) and unzip into a temporary folder

- 2. Optionally, delete non-essential top-level files, as well as the `motion_client`, and `motion_mail` components (as these components are unused on the server), but preserve these component folders: `lib` and `motion_server`
+ 2. Optionally, delete non-essential top-level files, as well as the `dms_client`, and `dms_mail` components (as these components are unused on the server), but preserve these component folders: `lib` and `dms_server`

 	> The top-level informational files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run **DMS**.
 They may be safely deleted.

 	The organization of the server components is represented in the remaining structure of the parent `distributed-motion-surveillance` folder.

 	> 	**Note:** the location of this folder structure is not important, but the relative folder structure and names must be preserved